guo-vincent/TetrisEngine/README.md

 This executes the CMake file.

+On linux/mac:

+The executable will be under "build\bin\"
+Test files will be generated under "build\bin\tests"

+On windows:

 The executable will be under "build\bin\Release"
-Test files will be generated under "build\bin\tests"
+Test files will be generated under "build\bin\tests\Release"

 To make your life easier, build.py takes in some optional flags:

-1. "--tests": compiles unit tests.
-ON by default.
+1. "--no-tests": Default=ON.
-2. "--no-tests": tells CMake to skip compilation of tests.
+   - Use if you wish to explicitly force CMake to skip compilation of tests
    - Cannot be declared with the --tests flag.
    - Shortens compilation time.

+2. "--tests": compiles unit tests.

 3. "--run": immediately executes all files compiled by CMake.
    - includes unit tests compiled, if they compiled successfully.